Alfa Anderson

-Alfa Anderson is a soul /rhythm and blues/ disco singer and educator, best known as one of the lead singers of the 1970s band Chic.
+Alfa Anderson (September 7, 1946 – December 17, 2024) was an American singer and educator, best known as one of the lead vocalists of the 1970s band Chic.

 Early life and education

-Anderson was born in Augusta, Georgia.
+Anderson was born in Augusta, Georgia, on September 7, 1946.
 Her parents named her "Alfa" (from "alpha" the first letter of the Greek alphabet, with the "ph" changed to an "f" in honor of her father's name, Alfonso), because she was their first born child.
 Musically inclined from a young age, Anderson composed her first song at age three.

 Although Anderson showed early talent for music, she pursued a traditional education path.
 She attended Paine College, followed by Teachers College, Columbia University, where she earned a master's degree in English.
 She sang in the college choirs of both Paine and Columbia.

+Career

 Early career

-In 1976, Anderson made her professional debut in Cannonball Adderley's "Big Man — The Legend of John‐Henry" sponsored by the Newport Jazz Festival at Carnegie Hall.
+In 1976, Anderson made her professional debut in Cannonball Adderley's "Big Man — The Legend of John-Henry" sponsored by the Newport Jazz Festival at Carnegie Hall.

-Her second professional debut was at Lincoln Center, where she performed in "Children of the Fire" (1974), written by "Hannibal" Marvin Peterson.
+Her second professional appearance was at Lincoln Center, where she performed in "Children of the Fire" (1974), written by "Hannibal" Marvin Peterson.

-Anderson worked as a lecturer at Hunter College in New York while singing on weekends with Kenny and Everett Brawner, founders of the band, "Raw Sugar".
+Anderson worked as a lecturer at Hunter College in New York City while singing on weekends with Kenny and Everett Brawner, founders of the band, "Raw Sugar".
 This led to work with other bands, such as Lou Courtney and Buffalo Smoke, where she met Ednah Holt, and later Fonzi Thornton and Michelle Cobbs.
 Holt introduced Anderson to Luther Vandross, who at the time sang backup for various groups.

 Anderson recorded background vocals for Nat Adderley, Roy Buchanan, Dionne Warwick, Odyssey and many others.
-Her voice appears on the soundtrack to The Wiz (produced by Quincy Jones, 1978) and Atlantic Records' Live at Montreux (produced by Arif Mardin and Herbie Mann.1978).
+Her voice appears on the soundtrack to The Wiz (produced by Quincy Jones, 1978) and Atlantic Records' Live at Montreux (produced by Arif Mardin and Herbie Mann in 1978).